Playing With Unknown Powers

-A small weak walled town sat in unrest, their people all gathering around their town centre.
-Surrounding their well they stood staring up at one individual.
-She was wearing enough armour to put castles to shame, her tower shield acting as her walls.
+A small weak walled town sat in unrest, their people gathering around their town center.
+Surrounding their well, they stood staring up at one individual.
+She was wearing enough armor to put castles to shame, her tower shield acting as her walls.
 Finally, her ornate two-handed sword was raised with one arm, showing off her might before the simple town people before her.

-“I have been sent from Vainor’s church, I embody the powers of the god of purity.
+“I have been sent from Vainor’s church; I embody the powers of the god of purity.
 I shall cure this forest of the cultists that poison your wood against you.”
 Joan reversed her grip on her sword, slamming the tip down into the soil by her feet.
 Sinking it in several inches.
-Her short speech being received with cheers from the whole crowd.
+Her short speech was received with cheers from the whole crowd.
 She looked down at them, watching as the mud-covered people jumped around, their tattered clothes loosely clinging to their bodies.
-She looked down at her armour, her smile changing to a face of pity.
+She looked down at her armor, her smile changing to a face of pity.

 “As another measure from the King, there shall be no charge for this visit.
 For I am enacting the will of a god, not a tax collector.”

 “Our king does care about us; we have not been forgotten.”
 One man cried.

 “He has answered our calls; our messages were received.”
 Another shouted.

 “That is right, our king is gracious and caring.
 I shall rest from my journey, then head into the forest tonight.”
 Joan yelled over the celebrations.
 But as she finished, the crowds slowed their cheers.
 All whispering among one another.

 “You do know that nighttime is when it is worse?”

 “It was written in our messages; night is when they are most active.”